To Be Announced: Iteration, factual change, group epistemics, and planning

 In \cite[Section~4.3]{hvdetal.aij:2017} arbitary arrow update logic (without common knowledge) is shown to be incomparable in expressivity to epistemic logic with common knowledge, on class $\mathcal S5$.

-In \cite{GalimullinAA19} various expressivity results for group announcement logic with distributed knowledge are presented.
-(An extended journal version in press is \cite{rustametal.2021}.)

-In \cite{Kuijer17} it is shown that arbitrary arrow update logic with common knowledge does not have a finitary axiomatization (the validities are not recursively enumerable).
+In \cite{Kuijer17} it is shown that arbitrary arrow update logic with common knowledge does not have a finitary axiomatization.
 This could in principle throw further light on the open question whether APAL (without common knowledge) has a finitary axiomatization.

-\paragraph*{APAL and GAL with common knowledge} A full-scale investigation of APAL and GAL with common knowledge is found in \cite{GalimullinA21}.
-For any of our languages $\lang(\dots)$, let $\lang(\dots,C)$ be the extension of the BNF with inductive construct $C_B\phi$ (for $B \subseteq A$).
-Let us focus on the APAL extensions.
-Galimullin and {\AA}gotnes consider different semantics for the APAL quantifier $\dia{!}\phi$.
-In all cases the quantification is over quantifier-free formulas.
-But over formulas from different languages!

-The GAL language extensions are defined analogously, we thus obtain GALC, GALC$^X$ and GALC$^{XX}$, and there are different results for those extensions.
-(The notations APAL$^{XX}$ and GALC$^{XX}$ are coined by us.)
-Now in APAL it does not matter whether we quantify over $\lang(\Dia)$ (the language of multi-agent epistemic logic) or over $\lang(\Dia,!)$ (the language of public announcement logic), because PAL and epistemic logic have the same expressivity.
-But, as mentioned, the logic with common knowledge and public announcement is more expressive than the logic with common knowledge.
-So the choice between $\lang(\Dia,!,C)$ and $\lang(\Dia,C)$ should affect the semantics of the quantifier.

-There are results on expressivity and on axiomatization.
-The main expressivity result is that APALC is not at least as expressive as APALC$^X$, where the other direction remains an open question.
-It is unclear where APALC$^{XX}$ fits in the expressivity hierarchy.
-The proposed infinitary axiomatization for APALC contains an infinitary derivation rule for common knowledge: ``from $E_B^n \phi$ for all $n \in \mathbb N$, infer $C_B \phi$'' (where $E_B \phi$ abbreviates $\Et_{a \in B} \Box_a \phi$ and where $E^n_B\phi$ means $E_B\dots E_B\phi$ for a stack of $n$ $E_B$s).
-This may appear surprising, until we realize that the rule to introduce the quantifier $[!]$ (Section~\ref{axiomtheory}) is also infinitary.
-Having both derivation rules infinitary simplifies the presentation and the completeness proof.